AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Upload, download, and manage objects/Configure object HTTP headers.md

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. Click **Buckets**, and then click the name of the target bucket.
+2. In the left-side navigation pane, click **Buckets**.
+On the Buckets page, click the name of the bucket to which you want to upload objects.

 3. Click the **Files** tab.